NimeshaDil/gcp-scc-alerts-terraform/README.md

 - Generates a random hex string to ensure a unique bucket name.

  Project Services Module:
-- Enables the Eventarc API for the project.
+- Enables the Eventarc API on the GCP project.

  Pub/Sub Topic:
 - Creates a Pub/Sub topic for event triggering.